j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 ### III.
 Testability of market equilibrium: simple example
 #### III.1.
 One specification that is testable
-Let's now apply this nice theory of parameter testing to the simple we started off with.
-This basically amounts to showing that the type-0 revenue in \eqref{rev0} is a a testable graph parameter.
+Let's now apply this nice theory of parameter testing to the simple setting above.
+This basically amounts to showing that the type-0 revenue in \eqref{rev0} is a testable graph parameter.

 So let's first represent the simple example above as a graph:
 - consumers $$i$$ and goods $$j$$ are vertices